-• The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
+The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
 The PPG met regularly, issued an annual report and submitted proposals for improvements to the practice management team.
-For example, alterations had been made in the car park to make it more accessible and a food bank collection point had been established within the practice to support local people in need.
+For example, the waiting area had been refurbished with accessible chairs, improved signage and the installation of a fresh water supply for patients' use.
 The practice had gathered feedback from staff through appraisals and staff meetings.
 Staff emphasised to us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
 Staff told us they felt involved and engaged to improve how the practice was run and that the management team and GPs were highly visible and supportive.